 NOAA's Mussel Watch Project is one example of a monitoring program.
 It is designed to watch the levels of chemicals in oysters, mussels, and sediments.
 The project aims to predict trends in pollution across the country and determine which areas are at the greatest risk for contamination.
 Samples of mussels and oysters are collected every two years, and sediments are sampled once a decade to test for chemical contamination.

 The U.S. Geological Survey's National Water Quality Assessment (NAWQA) program is another example of a long-term monitoring project.
 Since 1991, NAWQA has been collecting and analyzing data at river basins and aquifers (layers of rock or soil that contain large amounts of water) across the country.
 Scientists monitor for nutrients (nitrogen, phosphorus, etc.) and pesticides that are frequently used in agricultural operations and suburban areas.

-NOAA's National Estuarine Eutrophication Survey compiled data gathered from 138 estuaries in the United States (Bricker et al., 1999).
+NOAA's National Estuarine Eutrophication Survey compiled data gathered from 138 estuaries in the United States.
 The data revealed that more than 90 percent of U.S. estuaries exhibited eutrophic symptoms.
-More than half of the estuaries exhibited moderate to high levels of at least one eutrophic symptom, such as low oxygen levels, loss of submerged aquatic vegitation (SAV), or the presence of harmful algal blooms (HABs).
+More than half of the estuaries exhibited moderate to high levels of at least one eutrophic symptom, such as low oxygen levels, loss of submerged aquatic vegetation (SAV), or the presence of harmful algal blooms (HABs).
 Estuaries along the Gulf of Mexico and the Mid-Atlantic Coast showed the highest levels of eutrophic symptoms.
 These areas suffer the most intense agricultural use and urban runoff.

 Research using computer models combined with long-term monitoring allows scientists to assess conditions, determine the relationships between nonpoint source pollution and its impacts, and recommend standards and strategies to control pollution.